Pradyumna-RN/Extract-Tables/readme.md

    ```bash
    pip install requests camelot-py PyMuPDF cryptography
    ```
+Ghostscript is a dependency module for camelot and can be install from [here](https://ghostscript.com/releases/gsdnld.html)
 ## Configure API Key
 **Create a config.py file in the root directory and insert your PDF.co API key:**
   ```bash